Are Himalayan Yak Chews Safe for Puppies? | Vet-Reviewed Guide

 What about small leftover pieces?

 Small leftover pieces of yak chews can pose a choking hazard to dogs and are generally not considered safe to leave for your dog to chew on.
 Once a yak chew has been gnawed down to small fragments, these pieces become risky because dogs might accidentally swallow them whole, leading to choking or digestive issues.
 To keep your dog safe, it is important to remove any small leftover pieces promptly.
-Some owners soften small pieces by microwaving them to “puff” them up, making a safer, crunchy snack, especially for puppies or smaller dogs with more sensitive jaws.
+Owners should safely puff small pieces to prevent choking.
+To do this, soak the nub in warm water, then microwave it to ‘puff’ it up into a safer, airy, crunchy snack that is easy for puppies to digest.
+Always let it cool completely before giving it to your dog.
 Always supervise your dog while chewing and replace the yak chew when it has worn down to small bits to avoid any hazards.
 This cautious approach helps provide a safe and enjoyable chewing experience while protecting your pet from possible choking or digestive discomfort.

 What signs mean I should stop immediately?